 Former members with a capital credits distribution totaling more than $10 will receive a check.
 Checks may be issued for distribution under $10 by request.
 Former members are encouraged to contact us to ensure their current address is on file.
-PEC Capital Credits Specialists can be reached at 800-230-2207, Monday – Friday, 8 a.m. to 5 p.m.
+You may contact a member relations agent at 800-230-2207, Monday through Friday, 8 a.m. to 5 p.m.

 When a member passes, the capital credits allocated to the account belong to the member’s estate.
 For an estate to receive a refund, a relative or representative must provide PEC with:

 - Legal document (Letters of Testamentary, Last Will and Testament) stating your position as executor/executrix

 Legal documents may be emailed to [email protected] or mailed to Pedernales Electric Cooperative, P.O.
 Box 1, Johnson City, TX 78636.

 The capital credits specialist will go over the payout amounts with the executor/executrix or heir once legal documents are received.